cookiesncream716/helloWorld2/README.md

 var box = Gem.Block(‘box’, this.greeting, button, this.countText)
 ```

-Notice that it doesn’t have the label ‘greeting’ so it won’t have any of the greeting style.
-It also does not need to have any actual text yet since it is hidden.
+Notice that it doesn’t have the label `‘greeting’` so it won’t have any of the greeting style.
+It also doesn't need to have any actual text yet since it is hidden.

-2. Inside of the updateText function, the countText needs to be updated with the actual count and it needs to be made visible.
+2. Inside of the `updateText` method, `countText` needs to be updated with the actual count and it needs to be made visible.

 ```
 this.updateText = function(){